 Age Or Gender Use

 There are no age or gender restrictions on buying quality back patches.
 Even a kid would love his favorite cartoon on the back of his small jacket.
-For the adult, the uses are several for giving a new refined look to letterman jackets.
+For the adult, there are several uses for giving a new, refined look to letterman jackets.

 Fast Patch Backing – Ironing On

-Ironing on back patches for jackets is faster patch backing than sewing.
-You might need a sewer service for extra to stitch on, however, you can heat press yourself iron on-supported back patch on jacket.
+Ironing on back patches for jackets is faster than patch backing with sewing.
+You might need a sewing service for extra stitching, however, you can heat press an iron-on-supported back patch on a jacket yourself.

 Sewing on a Large Patch to a Jacket